samuelgoutin/NLP/README.md

 ## CRF model

-First, we introduce a basic CRF model to categorize our tokens.
+We introduce a basic CRF model to categorize our tokens.

 ## Semi-supervised learning

 Our semi-supervised algorithm uses the following steps to estimate the posterior probabilities of the unlabeled data :

    * It computes the CRF marginals,
-   * Then constructs a graph of tokens based on their semantic similarity,
+   * Constructs a graph of tokens based on their semantic similarity,
    * Performs a transductive label propagation on the graph,
    * Uses the transductive predictions to interpolate the CRF marginal.